spcourse/python/en/installing/40 conda-env-minai/contents.md

 # Step 4: Install other Python libraries

-Now, with your new terminal, run the commands below. (**Don't copy all four lines at once into your terminal, but enter them one line at a time.**)
+Now, with your new terminal, run the commands below. (**Don't copy all lines at once into your terminal, but enter them one line at a time.**)

     curl https://raw.githubusercontent.com/spcourse/sp1-python/main/en/installing/computer/environment.env > environment.yml
     conda install -n base conda-libmamba-solver